poetic/migrate-xml-plugin/README.md

 # Migrate XML Plugin
 This is a XML Plugin custom module for Drupal 8 Migration.
+Drupal 8 migration utilizes the yml file as the configuration file to process migration.
+The only file that needs to be adjusted is the configuration file.

 ## Drupal Module Dependencies
 Migrate core